Celeste-world/celeste-fadein/README.md

 Tags are treated as “signs” or “weather” of the log.
 They lightly influence item weighting, but they do not unlock unopened areas.

+The UI should not expose internal probability details too directly.
+Harbor Find should feel like a quiet sign from the harbor, not a reward dashboard.

+Current /log/ display wording:

+何かが流れ着く夜もあれば、ただ波だけが残る夜もあります。
 Harbor Cat

 Harbor Cat does not diagnose, advise, evaluate, or solve.

 It returns a short quiet presence after a log is saved.

+Current behavior:

+appears after saving a Voyage Log reads the log as a scroll returns a short quiet response can also show Harbor Find and Drift Ticket notices inside the scroll

+Harbor Cat should remain a presence, not an assistant.

 Important Supabase Tables